When doing any sort of tensor/array computation in python (via numpy,

 Putting it all together

-So far we've gone through typing a small subset of numpy
+So far we've gone through typing a small subset of numpy's functions

 Now we can chain these typed functions together to form a typed Linear